 I first knew I wanted to make pots for a living while working for a studio potter in Anchorage, Alaska (1998-2002).
 That was when the clay bug sunk its teeth in deep.
 Making a living off my work finally became a reality, but it’s a fairly new one.
-I’ve been making pots as a profession for less than three years.
+I’ve been making pots as a profession since 2006.
 As soon as I received my graduate degree in 2006, I went to the Archie Bray Foundation as a resident artist and Taunt Fellow.
 The fellowship helped alleviate most of my material and firing costs, but I still needed to get a part-time job so I could afford to pay rent, pump gas and buy food.
 During my first year at the Bray, I spent a lot of time marketing.
 I developed a website (with the help of a web designer) and put together promotional packets to send off to galleries.
 Lots of money was allocated to business cards, postcards, paper clips, résumé paper and printer ink.
 Still, I made sure to keep close track of all of my purchases in order to claim them as business expenses.

 That first year outside of academia was the toughest.
 I’d been tossed into the real world and somehow had to find my footing.
 By my second year at the Bray, sales picked up, and I formed relationships with many galleries.
 However, I still needed to work part-time in order to make ends meet.
 Last year, I moved to Morgantown, West Virginia, bought a small house with my husband and am in the process of establishing myself as a studio potter in the community.
 Now I sell work in galleries and out of my studio.
 In this age of globalization, it’s also important to promote and sell work online.
 This becomes a tricky task.
 The Internet plays a major role in growing one’s market by making the work accessible to a limitless audience.
 However, the tactile exchange between object and user is impossible to simulate online.
 I make physical objects, not images of objects.
 In the future, I will add both regional craft fairs and internet sales to my retail galleries and studio events.
 This way, I will have an image presence online and an object presence in my community.

 As studio artists, our jobs become much more complicated than just making pots in the studio.
 We become managers, bookkeepers, advertisers, shippers, technicians, bricklayers, electricians, plumbers, educators, etc. This type of lifestyle has the potential to wear on people; therefore, it is our responsibility to remind ourselves to take a break every now and then.
 Like most potters, I work in my studio seven days a week.
 In order to recharge, I need to spend time outside of my studio.
 This may mean visiting museums in the region, attending conferences, lectures and workshops, or chatting with fellow potters.
 It is also important for me to experience the local landscape, as it has tremendous influence on my work.
-The best way for me to do this is to go on long walks with my husband and two dogs.
+The best way for me to do this is to go on long walks.

 When I worked in a pottery in Alaska, I started by wedging clay, mopping the floor and hauling water.
 This combination of tasks really took a toll on my body and I exhausted both wrists pretty quickly.
 Now, I buy my porcelain from a local clay manufacturer.
 My time is precious, and if I can spend added time painting stripes on a pitcher rather than mixing and wedging clay, pre-mixed clay is worth every penny.